dgleba/472dkrcollection/debian-perm/README.md

-# purpose:
+# Purpose:

 test changing permissions using container

 # Idea:

-start it up, run bash permsh. see that permissions are changed on /t1 and that it can be removed using the host.
+- start it up,
+- run bash permsh.
+- see that permissions are changed on /t1 and that it can be removed or edited using the host linux user.

-## commands:
+## Commands:

 ```
-dc up -d
+docker-compose up -d

 albe@pmdsdata7:/srv/file/test/472dkrcollection/debian$ ll
 total 36
 drwxrwsrwx  3 albe www-data 4096 Aug 21 16:18 .
-drwxrwsr-x 27 albe www-data 4096 Aug 21 15:42 ..
--rwxrwxrwx  1 albe www-data    3 Aug 21 15:42 _status..txt
 drwxr-sr-x  2 root www-data 4096 Aug 21 16:18 t1